Aarception/Mo-information-security-portfolio/README.md

 Jl/17 was genuine closing of a loop, which  oddly solidified the controlled testing decision of the Jl/1 outcrop.

-if this was a genuine response by the institution, then at least it can now definitively qualify I was never an adversary, or with grievance, or pressuring an advantage through the concern.
+if this was a genuine response by the institution, then at least it can now definitively qualify I was never an adversary, nor with grievance, nor pressuring an advantage through the concern.

 If it is strategically designed, then at least I would have  protected the integrity of Ju/17 from being adversely acted upon and structurally challenged.
 .